Dilant/BMETutorial/src/en/start/map-testing.md

     - Nonsense triggers
   - No more room escape clones
 - Player FOV check
-  - Try out 4:3 resolutions, make sure all the necessary elements of puzzle solving are within player's field of view
 - Reach out to other map testers